It all started with a video.

 Since every year is different and the exact plans are purposely kept secret, I can’t tell you exactly what you’ll do.
 For me, it included making Venetian Carnivale masks, Swiss mountain-climbing, and about 15 other experiences.

-I’m friends with the mastermind and group leader (hi Steve!) and we actually exchange sightDOING ideas sometimes.
+Over the course of the trip, I became friends with the mastermind and group leader (hi Steve!) and now we exchange sightDOING ideas sometimes.
 Who knows?
 Maybe the cannoli-making class I found in Sicily will end up on next year’s trip and maybe the jai alai they played last year will end up in my own travel plans.

 Suffice to say, I can vouch for the fun, hands-on experiences that are included.